Dry Mouth: How To Prevent It And How To Treat It

 three clear drinking glass on table - remember to drink water

-You can also use high-quality night guards to protect your teeth from grinding during sleep if you suspect bruxism as the cause of your dry mouth.
+You can also use high-quality mouth guards to protect your teeth from grinding during sleep if you suspect bruxism as the cause of your dry mouth.
 Preventing your teeth from grinding and clenching can help keep your mouth moist.

 Finally, it's best to consult with your healthcare provider for proper diagnosis and treatment if you think a health condition or medication causes your dry mouth.
 You can keep your mouth and gums healthy and moisturized with the right dentalstrategy.